defano/wyldcard/README.md

 `shiftKey`      | Returns the current state of the shift key, either `up` or `down`.
 For example, `wait until the shiftKey is down`
 `sin`           | Returns the trigonometric sine of the given argument, represented in radians.
 `sqrt`          | Returns the square root of the given argument or `NaN` of the argument is negative.
+`sound`         | Returns the name of the currently playing sound, or `done` if no sound is being played.
 `tan`           | Returns the trigonometric tangent of the given argument, represented in radians.
 `ticks`         | Returns the number of ticks (1/60th second) since the JVM was started.
 `tool`          | Returns the name of the currently selected tool.
 Example: `if the tool is "brush" then answer "Happy painting!"`